gsarig/ootb-openstreetmap/readme.txt

 == Changelog ==
 = 2.8.2 =
-* [NEW] Adds the `ootb_cf_modal_content` hook, which allows you to change the content of the modal that appears when you query posts based on their "Location" custom fields.
+* [NEW] Adds the `ootb_cf_modal_content` and `ootb_cf_marker_icon` hooks, which allow you to change the content of the modal that appears when you query posts based on their "Location" custom fields, as well as the marker icon.
 For more info, check the plugin's FAQ section.

 = 2.8.0 =
 * [NEW] Adds an option to enable a location custom field, which can be used to store a post's or post type's location, following the [Geodata guidelines](https://codex.wordpress.org/Geodata).